drakkan/sftpgo/docs/full-configuration.md

 - **kms**, configuration for the Key Management Service, more details can be found [here](./kms.md)
   - `secrets`
     - `url`, string.
 Defines the URI to the KMS service.
 Default: blank.
     - `master_key`, string.
 Defines the master encryption key as string.
-If not empty, it takes precedence over `master_key_path`.
 Default: blank.
     - `master_key_path`, string.
 Defines the absolute path to a file containing the master encryption key.
+If not empty, it takes precedence over `master_key`.
 Default: blank.

 </details>
 <details><summary><font size=4>MFA</font></summary>